Postage stamps and postal history of the Australian Antarctic Territory: First stamp

 The first stamp issued specifically for the territory was a two-shilling blue stamp with a design of explorers and an Antarctic map.
 This was first issued in Australia on 27 March 1957 and in Antarctica on 11 December 1957.
-The original stamp design of 1957, which included a map of Antarctica, was seen as an “aggressive geopolitical assertion of territory” by the Australians, due to the map clearly marking the territory's boundaries.
-This caused issues within Antarctica as a whole, as the “issuing of postmarks can only be performed by a sovereign state”.
-However, more than 23,000 letters were stamped with this postmark up until 1909, when several more stamps, such as the ‘Explorers at South Magnetic Pole’ and ‘Dog Sled and Team’ were released.
+The original stamp design of 1957, which included a map of Antarctica, was seen as an "aggressive geopolitical assertion of territory" by the Australians, due to the map clearly marking the territory's boundaries.
+This caused issues within Antarctica as a whole, as the "issuing of postmarks can only be performed by a sovereign state".
+However, more than 23,000 letters were stamped with this postmark up until 1959, when several more stamps, such as the ‘Explorers at South Magnetic Pole’ and ‘Dog Sled and Team’ were released.

 This stamp also features the flying of the Australian flag, in Vestfold Hills, Antarctica, on 3 March 1954, after a temporary landing in the Antarctic by Peter Shaw, Philip Law, and Dr. Arthur Gwynn.
 The flag flying image was converted to a drawing from a photograph donated by ANARE (Australian National Antarctic Research Expeditions), showing the three scientists next to the flag waving in the wind.
 This first stamp was sold at only two shillings per print.

 The first commemorative stamp

-The first commemorative stamp (as seen in the infobox) of the Australian Antarctic Territory was released on the 16th of October, 1961 to commemorate the 50th anniversary of the first Antarctic Expedition in 1911, led by the Australian scientist and explorer, Sir Douglas Mawson.
-This stamp features an image of Mawson on this expedition, surrounded by the words ‘Australian Antarctic Territory’.
-On the day of release for this stamp, Lady Francisca Adriana Mawson, the widowed wife of Mawson, received a “special album on behalf of the Postmaster General, Hon.
-C. W. Davidson”.
+The first commemorative stamp (as seen in the infobox) of the Australian Antarctic Territory was released on 16 October 1961 to commemorate the 50th anniversary of the first Antarctic Expedition in 1911, led by the Australian scientist and explorer, Sir Douglas Mawson.
+This stamp features an image of Mawson on this expedition, surrounded by the words "Australian Antarctic Territory".
+On the day of release for this stamp, Lady Francisca Adriana Mawson, the widowed wife of Mawson, received a "special album on behalf of the Postmaster General, Hon.
+C. W. Davidson".
 The album contained a sheet of the minted stamps of Mawson, as well as past Australian Antarctic Territory that had also depicted him, such as ‘Explorers at South Magnetic Pole’ (1959).
-Similarly, an “imperforate block of four of the Mawson stamps was presented to Sir Thomas Playford, Premier of South Australia, for inclusion in the collection of the National Gallery of South Australia”.
+Similarly, an "imperforate block of four of the Mawson stamps was presented to Sir Thomas Playford, Premier of South Australia, for inclusion in the collection of the National Gallery of South Australia".